Enenche Akogwu: Context

 Akogwu had previously spent some time in Lagos, Nigeria and returned to Kano only two days before he was shot by Boko Haram.
-According to Bashir Adigun, Channels TV regional news editor, Akogwu had been gone for a news conference that was put on by police to discuss recent suicide bombings on government buildings.
 These bombings that Akogwu discussed at the conference were claimed to be the work of Boko Haram, the very same group that is now responsible for his death.

 Boko Haram insurgency began in July 2009 with the 2009 Boko Haram uprising.
 Almost 1,000 people were killed in this fight between Boko Haram and Nigerian soldiers.
 Throughout 2010 and 2011, Boko Haram was responsible for several more attacks and bombings, which killed hundreds of people.
 Then, the group attacked Kano on 20 January 2012, killing over 170 people, including Enenche Akogwu.
 As of that day, this was its single most deadly attack.
 According to Reporters Without Borders, Akogwu was the second journalist to ever be killed by Boko Haram, the first of whom was Zakariya Isa, shot and killed in Maiduguri, Nigeria.
 The estimated number of deaths from the Kano attacks was discovered by reporters from the Associated Press who actually counted the bodies in the mortuary at the Murtala Muhammed Specialist Hospital.
 Correspondents from the private Leadership newspaper also found victims from the bombings in the mortuaries at the Aminu Kano Teaching Hospital and the Sir Muhammadu Sanusi Hospital.
 After these findings, the estimated total number of deaths from the Kano attacks was raised to 215.

 The first attack of the day was directed toward the Nigeria Police Headquarters on Bayero University (BUK) Road.
 By-standers say that a suicide bomber drove a Honda Civic into the police headquarters, killing himself and three police officers.
 This attack was soon followed by attacks on the Zaria Road Police Station and the Farm Centre Police Station, where Akogwu was killed.
 It was later discovered that the immigration office in Kano was also attacked, resulting in the death of more officers.
 Reportedly, twenty bombs went off in Kano on 20 January 2012.
 At first, authorities were unsure who caused the attacks, but Boko Haram took responsibility for them, saying that its motive was to get revenge for the recent arrests of its members.

 According to Vanguard News, Akogwu had previously spoken out against Boko Haram on his personal Facebook page.
 His rebuttal was in response to the group deciding that all northerners and Christians who lived in the northern states of Nigeria should move to different places.
 This applied to Akogwu because he was a Christian from Kano, which is a northern state.